 As the site’s acoustic expert, Chris began talks with Lancaster City Council several months before to map out what the acoustic limitations and expectations would be.
 This was followed by planning and site visits leading up to the May event.

-Over the festival weekend, he relied upon the Invictus outdoor noise monitor and Optimus Green sound level meter to allow him to be in more than one place at one time for measurements, and with four stages being sources of noise, his noise mapping technology and pre-planning came into its own.
+Over the festival weekend, he relied upon the Invictus outdoor noise monitor and Optimus Environmental sound level meter to allow him to be in more than one place at one time for measurements, and with four stages being sources of noise, his noise mapping technology and pre-planning came into its own.

 Chris explained: “Williamson Park is surrounded by residential properties as close as 100-150m in all directions.
 We designed an acoustic noise model using SoundPLAN software, which enables accurate 3D spot height data to be used.
 This allowed us to see how we could use the park to the best advantage to reduce off-site propagation and the best orientation of stages and speakers.